Picture Godzilla stomping across the skyline of Tokyo. That’s AI disrupting the workplace lately.

 Customer service experience can sharpen your problem-solving skills to a razor’s edge.

-People will reach out to you when the normal product experience has gone wahoonie-shaped at their end.
-And 90% of consumers worldwide consider issue resolution as the most crucial aspect of customer service.
+People will reach out to you when the normal product experience has gone awry at their end.
+And 63% of consumers expect brands to understand their unique needs and expectations.

 What’s surprising is how many different issues can crop up when you’re in the hot seat.
 You need critical thinking to evaluate each challenge and reach logical solutions.
 And you need to do this fast, as customers expect quick resolutions.